jucian0/posts/developing-redux.md

         payload: {label:'Push up', complete:false}
     }
     ```
-- Reducers - reducers are pure functions that perform your intentions in state application, that function receives the current state and the action, that is running.
+- Reducers - reducers are pure functions that perform your intentions in the application state, that function receives the current state and the action, that is running.
 For every action, you should provide a reaction in your reducer.

     ```typescript
     function reducer(state, action){